ArtifactDescription/HPC_Autotuner/data/README.md

 # Test Dataset: Measured Configuration-performance Samples

-In each .csv files, the test samples consisting of configuration and execution time is collected by the collector and is used as a sample pool/a test dataset by modeler.
+In each .csv files, the test samples consisting of configuration and execution time are collected by the collector and are used as a sample pool/a test dataset by modeler.

 ### Workflow 1: LV consisting of LAMMPS and Voro++ coupled.
 In-situ workflow: lmp-vr/wf-LV.csv